Studying at the University

 - Enrolment Policy = includes how to take leave of absence or an overload of study

-- Assessment Policy = rules for marking assessment and sitting written examinations
+- Assessment Policy = rules for marking assessment, sitting written examinations and applying for special consideration or extensions

 - Academic Misconduct Policy = prohibited behaviour including cheating, fraud, and plagiarism